TopEFT/topeft/README.md

     python get_datacard_yields.py /scratch365/you/somedir/ptz-lj0pt_withSys/ --unblind
     ```

-5. Proceed to the [Steps for reproducing the "official" TOP-22-006 workspace](https://github.com/TopEFT/EFTFit#steps-for-reproducing-the-official-top-22-006-workspace) steps listed in the EFTFit Readme.
+5. Proceed to the [Steps for reproducing the "official" TOP-22-006 workspace](https://github.com/TopEFT/EFTFit#steps-for-reproducing-the-official-top-22-006-workspace) steps listed in the EFTFit Readme for both the most updated analysis results and for TOP-22-006 results.
 Remember that in addition to the files cards and templates, you will also need the `selectedWCs.txt` file.